988 (Call/Text/Chat)

 Simone Biles: Prioritizing Mental Health in Athletics

 Olympic gymnast Simone Biles sparked a global conversation by prioritizing her mental health at the 2020 Tokyo Olympics.
-By openly discussing the mental pressures of high-performance sports, she challenged outdated notions of toughness and encouraged athletes to take care of their mental well-being.
+By openly discussing the mental pressures of high-performance sports, she challenged outdated notions of toughness and encouraged athletes to prioritize their mental well-being.

 These women, among many others, have reshaped the mental health field, making it more inclusive, compassionate, and accessible.
 Their work continues to inspire, ensuring that mental health remains a priority for future generations.